โค๏ธโ€๐ŸฉนIntro to Public Health

 Workplace Health Promotion

-• Captive audience advantage—reaches adults where they spend significant time, enabling sustained intervention
+• Captive audience advantage reaches adults where they spend a large portion of their waking hours, enabling sustained intervention

 • Multi-component programs combine fitness initiatives, mental health resources, healthy food options, and ergonomic improvements